 It is emphasized that failure to attend for any assessment procedure, or to lodge any material stipulated as part of an assessment procedure, in any subject in which a student is enrolled will be regarded as failure in that assessment procedure unless written approval to withdraw from the subject without failure has been obtained from the Registrar.

 Withdrawal from courses and subjects

 Courses

 1. Students withdrawing from courses (see also Subjects, below) are required to notify the Registrar in writing.
+In some cases students will be entitled to fee refunds.

-For details see the Calendar
+For details see the Calendar.

 Subjects